Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting provider your use.

 In this example, the “Start-Up Plan” (cheapest) is being used to monitor uptime and average load time.

-In terms of uptime, SiteGround maintained an average uptime of 99.98% followed by a strong load time of 722ms.
+In terms of uptime, SiteGround maintained an average uptime of 99.99% followed by a solid (not the best) load time of 714ms.

 We also tested out their customer support by connecting with their live chat and asked several questions to evaluate their support team.
 They were friendly and helpful, answering questions quickly.